mercere99/MABE2/source/core/DeveloperNotes.md

 ## Organisms

 An organism can be devleoped as a class unto itself OR it can make use of a specialized OrganismManager that stores shared inforation.
-If an organism class doesn't have a specialized manager, it must override a few specialty "prototype" functions to specify the configuration parameters that is uses.
+If an organism class doesn't have a specialized manager, it must override a few specialty "prototype" functions to specify the configuration parameters that it uses.

 ## Modules